ioccc-src/winner/bugs.md

 problem but this introduces another problem namely that newlines can be printed if the line length < 231.

-This seems like a worthy compromise but it would be ideal for it to never print a newline unless that's the line itself (a blank line).
+This seems like a worthy compromise to not have messed up output and although it would be ideal for it to never print a newline unless that's the line itself it might be tampering too much with the entry as it's not a real problem and as a one liner it's already quite long.

-Cody will be looking at this later on.

 ## [1994/schnitzi](1994/schnitzi/schnitzi.c) ([README.md])(1994/schnitzi/README.md))